dishant-852/floor-plan-management-system/README.md

 4. Start the development server:
     ```bash
-    npm start
+    npm run start

 5. Access the app locally at http://localhost:3000.

 6. Usage
 - Add new rooms, update existing rooms, or delete rooms based on floor number and capacity.
 - Log in and book a room by specifying the number of participants.The system will suggest the best rooms based on capacity and proximity.
-Confirm the booking and view room details.
+Confirm the booking and view room details and meeting records.

-7. Future Enhancements
-- Develop a local storage mechanism for admins to make changes offline
-- Implement synchronization to update the server when the internet or server connection is re-established.

-8. Contributing:
+7. Contributing:

 - Fork the repository.
 - Create a new branch (git checkout -b feature/your-feature).